Privacy and anonymity are often tossed about as synonymous terms but they are actually related ideas that represent different things. Put simply:

 Due to how the internet works, your IP address is always transmitted to the website you’re visiting.
 Your IP address is a unique identifier assigned to you by your internet service provider and serves as an online postal code that enables people to connect your online behavior to you.

-The simplest and most straightforward way to protect your IP address and, by extension, your anonymity is to use Proton VPN.
+The simplest and most straightforward way to protect your IP address and, by extension, your anonymity is to use Proton VPN(new window).
 Our VPN allows you to access the internet by routing all of your internet traffic through an encrypted tunnel, hiding your IP address in the process.
 Proton VPN is the only free VPN that:

 - Does not log your online activity